 In Kentucky, the alignment of these factors supports 95% of the world’s bourbon distillation, and all of them are making the same basic product.
 However, individual details can have a dramatic effect on the outcome.
 Case in point is Woodford Reserve, the smallest Kentucky distillery and the only one using copper stills.
-Their triple distillation in huge copper still pots reminiscent of those used in Scotland produces a distinct bourbon flavor and a brand that is now the official bourbon of the Kentucky Derby.
+Their triple distillation in huge copper still pots reminiscent of those used in Scotland produces a distinct bourbon flavor and a brand that at the time of this writing is the official bourbon of the Kentucky Derby.

 Like other distilleries, the process starts with the grain.
 Woodford Reserve uses a hammer mill to pulverize corn, rye and malted barley before it enters the cookers.
 Maker’s Mark, on the other hand, uses a roller mill which they claim works to their advantage by not creating as much heat and friction.
 Does it really matter?
 It’s hard to say.
 Buffalo Trace uses a hammer mill too, but this step isn’t the only factor that can affect the final product.
 The exact proportions of grain probably make the biggest difference, but how they are milled may not matter at all.
 I like to believe that everything has at least some affect on the outcome, and these small details probably do contribute in some way to the unique flavor of each product.